 Organisations that are working remotely, and those with a portion of hybrid working, will now be tasked with hiring and onboarding new starters completely or partially remotely.
 An HR system for remote working is critical for success here, at this crucial stage of the employee lifecycle.
 With many competing priorities on HR teams’ plates, an applicant tracking system (ATS) is essential for rapidly posting job vacancies, collecting and collating candidates’ information securely, and sharing applications with line managers.
 Video interviewing has also grown in popularity, with companies turning to tools such as Zoom and Microsoft Teams for two-way interviews, or specialist video screening software to rapidly assess high volumes of applicants.

 Once you’ve successfully interviewed and hired a candidate, you’ll want to welcome them into your organisation as best you can – and help them become a productive member of your team as quickly as possible.
 It’s crucial to get this onboarding or induction phase right; new starters need to feel supported, part of the organisational culture, and get to know their new colleagues, as well as the requirements of the role.
-New hire onboarding software such as Ciphr’s onboarding portal helps employers do virtual onboarding more successfully, by enabling new hires to access important information about their new organisation and team online before their first day, and read and complete essential information and forms electronically.
+New hire onboarding software such as Ciphr’s employee onboarding portal helps employers do virtual onboarding more successfully, by enabling new hires to access important information about their new organisation and team online before their first day, and read and complete essential information and forms electronically.
 Get it right, and you’ll find that remote onboarding actually benefits your organisation, rather than hampers it.

 3. You can more effectively measure employee engagement and wellbeing